 What is it?

-Basically, any wine that has been infected by the chemical compound TCA.
+Basically, any wine that has been infected by the organic compound TCA.
 It gives the wine a nasty aroma, often compared to damp cardboard, wet dog, or mouldy newspaper.
 At worst it makes the wine completely undrinkable, at best it will just mute the natural flavours.
+There are various other organic compounds that have a similar effect (TBA, TeCA etc), but TCA is the main culprit.

 How does it happen?

-Mostly it is a result of using a TCA infected cork to seal the wine bottle, but the wine can also be infected by TCA present in wood or rubber in the winery itself (barrels, beams, rubber tubes etc).
+Mostly it is a result of using an infected cork to seal the wine bottle, but the wine can also be infected by taint compounds present in wood or rubber in the winery itself (barrels, beams, rubber tubes etc).
 The latter can be disastrous for the winemaker - wineries have been levelled in the past in order to stamp out the problem.
 This explains why it is possible for a screw capped wine to be corked.

 The Cork Oak can be harvested every 9 - 12 years.
 It is always done by hand and no harm comes to the tree.